balcortex/100_days_code_web_development/README.md

 ### JavaScript: The Prototype - Pt 2

 Today I learned that defining methods in the prototype helps us save memory because the method is created only once and not in every object like in the constructor

+## Day 167 - 2024/04/03

+### JavaScript: The Prototype - Pt 3

+Today I learned that all objects share the Object.prototype as their last prototype.
+That means all objects can access the methods on the Object.prototype